 - Advised a major U.S. technology company with respect to the legal response to notice by FBI of a nation-state sponsored cyber-campaign allegedly targeting the company.

-- Lead counsel for national security investigation involving a nation-state-sponsored cyber attack on a U.S. defense contractor involving controlled unclassified information (CUI) and covered defense information (CDI).
+- Lead counsel for national security investigation involving a nation-state-sponsored cyber attack on a U.S. defense contractor involving controlled unclassified information (CUI) and covered defense networks.
 Directed forensic investigation and remediation efforts.
 Extensive engagement with DoD, including the DoD Cyber Crimes Center (DC3) and affected military departments and defense agencies.

 Cars and other Connected and AI-Enabled Products